idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 The workflow starts with the specification of requirements that the ontology must fulfill.
 To that aim, the methodology requires collecting knowledge from domain experts, but also by analyzing the data sources (e.g., network devices) and schemas for the data (e.g., YANG models) to be ingested and integrated in the knowledge graph.
 LOT recommends several approaches such as competency questions (CQs), natural language statements, or tabular information inspired by METHONTOLOGY.

-## Construction Pipeline  {#sec-pipe}
+## Knowledge Graph Construction Pipeline  {#sec-pipe}

 The construction of a knowledge graph is supported by a data pipeline that follows the archetypical Extract-Transform-Load (ETL), wherein the raw data is collected from the source(s), transformed, and finally, stored for consumption.
-The knowledge graph creation can thus be split into multiple steps as depicted in {{ex-construction}}.
+The knowledge graph creation pipeline can thus be split into multiple steps as depicted in {{ex-construction}}.

 ~~~
 +-----------+       +---------+       +-----------------+